Manzey/manzey.github.io/projects.md

 permalink: /projects/
 ---

-On this page I will post and link to all my future projects and exercises!
+On this page I will post and link to all my future projects and applications!

 ## [Personal Web Desktop](../projects/pwd)
 This is my Personal Web Desktop that I made during my first year whilst studying at the Linnaeus University.